 In 2013, the State of Indiana enacted House Enrolled Act 1159 - Liability for Use of School Facilities.
-This bill limits the liability of a public school or an accredited nonpublic school that opens up school property for community physical activity.
+This bill limits the liability of a public school or an accredited nonpublic school that opens school property for community physical activity.
 The law also provides protections to schools by limiting the liability for providing physical fitness activities.
 A school is not liable for the death or injury of a participant that results from an inherent risk of a physical fitness activity.
-A participant or the representative of a participant may not: (1) make a claim against; (2) bring or maintain an action against; or (3) recover damages from; a school for injury, loss, damage, or death of a participant that results from the inherent risk of a physical fitness activity and that schools will not be held liable for any injury that results from the activity.
-Community use of school property can be a formal or informal agreement between two separate entities, often a school district and a city or county organization, setting forth the terms and conditions for the community use of school property of public property.
-(Indiana State Department of Health, Department of Nutrition and Physical Activity)
+A participant or the representative of a participant may not: (1) make a claim against; (2) bring or maintain an action against; or (3) recover damages from; a school for injury, loss, damage, or death of a participant that results from the inherent risk of a physical fitness activity.
+Schools opening their doors are required to post a warning sign informing the public of the inherent risk of fitness activity and that schools will not be held liable for any injury that results from the activity.
+Community use of school property can be a formal or informal agreement between two separate entities, often a school district and a city or county organization, setting forth the terms and conditions for the community use of school property of public property

-Mount Vernon Community Schools allows the community to use playgrounds and there are rental opportunities for some of their activity spaces and an access program for residents over age 65 to attend sporting events.
+Mount Vernon Community Schools allows the community to use playgrounds and there are rental opportunities for some of their activity spaces.
+There is also an access program for residents over age 65 to attend sporting events.